Summer School of Forensic Psychology

 • Accommodation

-• Additional meals and services not included in the program
+• Any additional meals and services not included in the program

 Program description:

-The aim of the Summer School of Forensic Psychology is to provide participants with contemporary theoretical knowledge and practical skills in the analysis of criminal behavior, forensic psychological assessment, and evaluation of testimony credibility, through an interdisciplinary approach combining psychology, criminology, law, and penology.
+The aim of the Summer School of Forensic Psychology is to provide participants with contemporary theoretical knowledge and practical skills in the field of psychological analysis of criminal behavior, court psychological expertise, and assessment of statement credibility, through an interdisciplinary approach connecting psychology, criminology, law, and penology.

-The program focuses on understanding psychological factors of criminal behavior, applying scientific methods in personality and violence assessment, and developing competencies for professional work in judicial, security, and correctional systems.
+The program focuses on understanding psychological factors of criminality, applying scientific methods in personality and violent behavior assessment, as well as developing competencies necessary for professional work in the judicial, security, and correctional systems.

-Special emphasis is placed on case law analysis, ethical standards, and application of modern research in risk assessment, personality disorders, and testimony evaluation, particularly in cases involving vulnerable groups such as children.
-Through case studies and simulations, participants develop critical thinking and professional judgment.
+Special emphasis is placed on the analysis of court practice, ethical standards of forensic work, and the application of modern research findings in risk assessment, personality disorder diagnostics, and evaluation of testimonies, especially in cases involving vulnerable groups such as children.
+Through case studies, court simulations, and analysis of real criminal cases, participants develop critical thinking skills, professional judgment, and interdisciplinary collaboration in the field of forensic psychology.

 Learning outcomes:

-7. Understand the role of psychology in judicial decision-making
+7. Understand the perspective of the judiciary in using psychological findings

 Teaching methods: